gilt/events-gfc-avro/README.md

 All decisions affecting GFC Avro Event Definitions, big and small, follow the same 3 steps:

-* Step 1: Open a pull request.
+1. Open a pull request.
 Anyone can do this.

-* Step 2: Discuss the pull request.
+2. Discuss the pull request.
 Anyone can do this.

-* Step 3: Accept (`LGTM`) or refuse a pull request.
+3. Accept (`LGTM`) or refuse a pull request.
 The relevant maintainers do this (see below "Who decides what?")
  + Accepting pull requests
   - If the pull request appears to be ready to merge, give it a `LGTM`, which